insillion/bonzah/api/postman/readme.md

 ### API folder

-This folder contains the API collection (JSON) that can be directly imported into POSTMAN API tool.
+This folder contains the API collection (JSON) that can be imported into the POSTMAN API tool.